yohannesHL/HDFserver/README.md

 ## Consuming

-To get a list of hdf5 stores in the directory use:
+To get a list of hdf5 stores:

         /stores_/